 In September and October 2017 the CQC carried out focused inspections at King's College Hospital and the PRUH, to review progress in making the required improvements.
-They found improvements in most areas inspected, with further improvements needed in some.
-For this reason, our overall CQC rating remains 'requires improvement'.
+They found improvements in most areas inspected, and our Trust rating for effective care was increased to 'good'.
+However, further improvements were still needed in some areas, and for this reason our overall CQC rating remains 'requires improvement'.

 Individual Hospital ratings

 Our individual hospitals also have their own rating.
 King’s College Hospital (Denmark Hill) and the PRUH are rated as ‘Requires Improvement', and Orpington Hospital is rated ‘Good’.

 We are very encouraged that, following the 2017 focused inspections at King’s College Hospital and the PRUH, we have achieved an overall rating of good for both caring for our patients and for delivering effective services.
 We are further encouraged by improved ratings for a range of services.
 Critical Care and Medicine have both improved at both sites and we are also pleased that our reputation for innovation was also recognised.
 Our iMobile service, care for patients with dementia, transparency in reporting adverse event and response to major incidents were all identified as outstanding.

 While the report has noted these and other improvements across the Trust we acknowledge that there are still some areas where we can further improve our services for patients.